Injury in public

 Injuries on public transport might seem to be rare, however they happen quite frequently.
 Not only can collisions occur, but public transport such as trains and trams may also have, mechanised doors, luggage racks above head height from which items could fall and various other scenarios that could cause injuries, some of which could be life changing.

 We find many people assume there is no one to blame, and simply get up and get on with their life, even after needing to go to hospital.
-Our expert lawyers can help advise you to whether or not you may have a claim, so make sure you get in touch today.
+Our expert solicitors can help advise you to whether or not you may have a claim, so make sure you get in touch today.

 What are the most common injuries on public transport?